Pagure/pagure/doc/usage/trouble/inaccessible_pr.rst

 This means that the pull-request was opened against a branch on your repo and that this branch no longer exists.
-Pagure is therefore unable to compute the diff between of the pull-request.
+Pagure is therefore unable to compute the diff between the sources and the target of the pull-request.

 The pull-request is thus inaccessible but remains in the list of open pull-requests.